1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Read descriptions of common issues related to parking in Portland's meter districts that may lead to citations.

-Please call 503-278-5410 and leave a voicemail about a broken parking meter or broken electronic paystation.
+Please call 503-278-5410 and provide a description of the broken parking meter or broken electronic paystation and your location.

 Link to information about applying for temporary parking permits in Portland's metered parking districts.